To inspire and mobilize people to strengthen communities through learning, scholarship, and advocacy

 801-585-3296 | firstname.lastname@example.org

 ASMA HASSAN | UTAH READS , SR. PROGRAM MANAGER

 Asma is glad to be back at the Bennion Center and grow its Utah Reads program.
-Previously, she worked at the Eccles School of Business, at Utah Campus Compact, a local chapter of AmeriCorps where she enrolled and exited members completing their AmeriCorps hours in educational, health, and environmental fields, serving vulnerable populations, and as a tutor for Utah Reads.
+Previously, she worked at the Eccles School of Business in their IT department, at Utah Campus Compact, a local chapter of AmeriCorps where she enrolled and exited members completing their AmeriCorps hours in educational, health, and environmental fields, serving vulnerable populations, and as a tutor for Utah Reads.

 Asma has a M.Ed. in Special Education and a B.S. in Psychology from the University of Utah.
 In her free time, she enjoys tutoring students using engaging teaching methods, hanging out with her sisters, and eating Thai food.

 BobbiJo Kanter joined the Bennion Center in 2016 following a 13-year career with Special Olympics programs.
 She is excited about connecting students with community experiences to create inclusive, engaging, and meaningful opportunities.
 While not working, BobbiJo can usually be found in the great outdoors with her wife and giant dogs.

 801-585-9103 | firstname.lastname@example.org

 DEAN MCGOVERN | EXECUTIVE DIRECTOR